goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 const res = await jsonPlaceholder.get("/posts");
 ```

-- In order words, even if we use this alternate syntax without the async or awaits, we would still run into an issue where we could not get access to our data.
+- In order words, even if we use this alternate syntax without the async/awaits, we would still run into an issue where we could not get access to our data.

 ## 59. Middlewares in Redux